All Episodes

 The only crime that I have committed is to fearlessly defend our nation from those who seek to destroy it.

-A lot of news made by uh a friend of this program for a long time, uh Professor Alan Dershowitz, uh, about his prediction that Donald Trump, in spite of this no upon well, actually pun intended, trumped up charge, this novel legal theory of Alvin Bragg, uh, this nonspecific crime that nobody knows what the hell he's talking about in the 34, you know, uh with the 34 indictments that he has.
+well, actually Pun intended, a Trumped up charge, this novel legal theory of Alvin Bragg, this nonspecific crime that nobody knows what the hell he's talking about in the 34, you know, with the 34 indictments that he has.

-Uh the one thing Professor Professor Dershowitz does, his book is called Get Trump.
+The one thing Professor Dershowitz does, his book is called Get Trump.

-It's a number one New York Times uh best selling author.
+It's a number one New York Times best-selling author.

 It's a bestseller right now on its own.

-Uh the threat to civil liberties due process and our constitutional rule of law.
+The threat to civil liberties, due process, and our constitutional rule of law.

 Just like I believe that civil rights workers who spit on the sidewalk or put their cigarettes out of the sidewalk in 1962 at Selma, Alabama would be convicted by an all-white Ku Klux Klan-oriented jury.

-It doesn't take a lot of legal talent to know that when the jury pool is rigged, you're gonna get a conviction.
+It doesn't take a lot of legal talent to know that when the jury pool is rigged, you're going to get a conviction.

-Here you have twelve jurors, most of whom, maybe all of whom will have voted for Bragg on a campaign to get Trump.
+Here you have 12 jurors, most of whom, maybe all of whom, will have voted for Bragg on a campaign to get Trump.

-You think they're gonna vote to acquit the man they voted to get?
+You think they're going to vote to acquit the man they voted to get?

 I just don't think that's possible.

-And I don't think judges are gonna want to go to their clubs or their fancy places and have people point at them and say, that's the judge that freed Donald Trump.
+And I don't think judges are going to want to go to their clubs or their fancy places and have people point at them and say, that's the judge that freed Donald Trump.

 Look what happened to me when I just defended Donald Trump.